-Tom Newlon practices in the firm’s Environmental practice group.
+Thomas Newlon is a partner in Stoel Rives’ Environmental practice group.
 Tom’s experience includes issues related to contaminated sediments, aquatic cleanup and the acquisition and redevelopment of brownfields properties.
 He is also experienced in the administrative processes of federal and state cleanup programs as well as in obtaining permits for major marine and aviation expansion projects.
-Tom has also worked on significant regulatory reform efforts involving state programs in hazardous waste management (Washington dangerous waste regulations), contaminated sites (MTCA regulations and MTCA amendments), ESA-related permitting issues and changes to the federal Superfund program.
-He is the coauthor of major brownfields-related amendments to MTCA.
+Tom has worked on significant regulatory reform efforts involving state programs in hazardous waste management (Washington dangerous waste regulations), contaminated sites (MTCA regulations and MTCA amendments), ESA-related permitting issues and changes to the federal Superfund program.
+He is the co-author of major brownfields-related amendments to MTCA.

 Before joining Stoel Rives, Tom was senior port counsel at the Port of Seattle; an associate at Perkins Coie; an assistant professor at Walter F. George School of Law, Mercer University, Macon, Georgia; a research biologist at the Washington State Game Department, Applied Ecology Division; and a research biologist at Icthyological Associates, Middletown, Delaware.